writethedocs/www/docs/conf/australia/2023/health.rst

 -----------------------------

 We are not currently requiring that masks be worn at all times in the venue.
-We will be providing N95 and cloth masks to attendees at our registration desk.
+We will be providing N95 masks to attendees at our registration desk.
 There will also be signage indicating that masks are recommended.

 Of all our policies, this is the one most likely to change to a mask requirement if the COVID conditions require it.